-    - Contamination of food from physical objects such as jewelry or hair
+- contamination of food from physical objects such as jewellery or hair;

-- Spoilage of food due to incorrect storage temperature
+- spoilage of food due to incorrect storage temperature; and

 What are the 5 safety rules in the kitchen?

-- Segregate raw from finished foods as well as utensils used to prepare them to avoid cross-contamination
+- Segregate raw from finished foods as well as utensils used to prepare them.

 What are 5 potentially hazardous foods?